CADemons/Incufridge-Server/incudocs.md

 (this should compile and run) from the terminal in the root directory of the project (on the raspberry pi we have been using, this runs automatically on startup).
 Make sure you plug the arduino into the raspberry pi and turn everything on too (remember to tap the fan in the back too if you are still using the same fridge I was).

+You will need the `auth` file to be in the current directory.

 ### [Incufridge-Server](https://github.com/cademons/Incufridge-Server)
 This is the Go code for the server which runs on cademons.org.
 To start it, run `ssh incufridge@cademons.org` (email me if you forget the password), and then there should be a symlink called `incufridge` to the directory with the code. `cd` into that directory.
 You can start the server by running

 ```
 $ ./tcpserver
 ```

+You will need the `auth` file to be in the current directory.

 This won't let you logout though so if you want to start the server and be able to logout with it still running in the background, run: